Campbellsville’s Creek Side Restaurant

 Buffet selections change daily.
 “It gives customers a good variety and allows for repeat business.
 You can eat every day of the week and have different choices,” he says.

 A full menu is also offered.
-There’s steak, seafood, barbecue ribs, roast beef, hand-patted hamburgers, salads, sandwiches and a salad bar.
+There’s also steak, seafood, barbecue ribs, roast beef, hand-patted hamburgers, salads, sandwiches and a salad bar.

 Pennington says, “We offer country ham that is produced locally by Penn’s Hams, known all over the world.”